Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2014-09-22-query-packager.md

 # Purpose

-ACS AEM commons Query Packager faciliates the creation of CQ Packages based on XPath, JCR-SQL, JCR-SQL2, or QueryBuilder query results.
+ACS AEM Commons Query Packager faciliates the creation of CQ Packages based on XPath, JCR-SQL, JCR-SQL2, or QueryBuilder query results.

 # How to Use